How to clean lead flashing with Benz Oxy Cleanze oxidation removal gel?

 After softwashing a surface such as a roof, which has a lot of lead flashing, with a sodium hypochlorite product (eg Benz Lightning Cleanze) the sodium hypochlorite may react with the lead and discolour it.

-Rinsing prior to softwashing with a sodium hypochlorite product, rinsing during softwashing, and then a final rinse when the softwashing treatment is complete, will go a long way to protect the lead.
+Rinsing prior to softwashing with any sodium hypochlorite product, rinsing during softwashing, and then a final rinse when the softwash treatment is complete, will go a long way to protect the lead.

 Of course sometimes rinsing alone just isn't enough.